kubernetes-sigs/kustomize/releasing/README.md

 ## Release procedure

+> TODO: script what follows, so someone can enter
+> ```
-> TODO: script this, e.g. `go run ./releasing/release.go kustomize minor`
+> go run ./releasing/release.go kustomize minor
+> # or:
+> # go run ./releasing/release.go api patch
+> # go run ./releasing/release.go pluginator minor
+> ```
-> would look at the tags, bump the minor version, and
+> The program would look at the existing remote tags,
+> confirm sanity and increment the appropriate major/minor/patch
-> create the right branch, tag, etc.  No more bash please.
+> component, create the right branch and tag, etc.
+> No more bash please.

 At any given moment, the repository's master branch is passing all its tests and contains code one could release.